 The Lead Engine

-• HubSpot CRM with full source attribution -- every lead is tagged with how they found the site, what page they converted on, what content they engaged with before reaching out.
+A fast, well-structured site that ranks is useless without a conversion layer doing real work underneath it.
+HubSpot CRM anchors the whole system with full source attribution.
+Every lead is tagged with how they found the site, what page they converted on, and what content they read before reaching out.

 Domain Consolidation